-The Kingdom of Tonga – an island nation located in Polynesia in the South Pacific – consists of 169 islands in an archipelago stretching 500 miles north to south.
-With a total land mass of 290 square miles spread out over 270,000 square miles of ocean, Tonga epitomizes the South Pacific experience and Volunteers can see that theme in the close relationships in Tonga.
-A strongly Christian nation, church plays a large part in Tongan society and intersects with Tongan customs, beliefs and the four golden values of Tonga: mutual respect; sharing, cooperating and fulfilling mutual obligations; humility and generosity; and loyalty and commitment.
+The Kingdom of Tonga – located in Polynesia in the South Pacific – consisting of 169 islands stretches 500 miles north to south with a land mass of 290 square miles over 270,000 square miles of ocean.
+A strongly Christian nation, religion plays a large part in Tongan society and intersects with custom beliefs and the four golden values of Tonga: mutual respect, sharing, cooperating and fulfilment of mutual obligations, humility and generosity, and loyalty and commitment.

-Right now is a pivotal moment to serve in Tonga and Peace Corps Volunteers will have the opportunity to make a lasting impact on students, teachers, and their communities.
-The country is going through immense educational transformations amongst a renewed global focus on the Pacific and the impacts of the pandemic.
-The Ministry of Education and Training and Peace Corps have built a strong partnership focused on improving education outcomes.
-English is a national priority and Peace Corps a necessary development partner in increasing student achievement.
+Tonga is going through immense educational transformations amongst a renewed global focus on the Pacific and the impacts of the pandemic.
+The Ministry of Education and Training and the Peace Corps have built a strong partnership focused on improving education outcomes.
+English is a national priority and, as a close development partner, the Peace Corps works to increase student achievement.

 1) Collaborative Capacity Building with Teachers

-Volunteers work with local teachers to increase their general capacities and their English-teaching skills.
-Volunteers facilitate discussions and sessions on strategies and tips.
-They identify best practices and areas for improvements in student-centered teaching methods, lesson planning, assessments, and inclusive education.
-Supporting these foundations, Volunteers engage in model teaching, mutual peer observations, developing learning materials, and bridging the English language capacity of teachers in the classroom.
+Volunteers collaborate closely with teachers to support mutual learning in general and English-teaching skills.
+Volunteers co-facilitate discussions on strategies and tips.
+Volunteers also collaborate to identify best practices in student-centered teaching methods, lesson planning, assessments, and inclusive education.
+Volunteers engage in model teaching, peer observations, co-developing learning materials, and bridging the English language capacity of teachers.

 2) Improving Student Achievement in English

-Volunteers teach oral and written English primarily to elementary-level students in a classroom setting.
-They organize and facilitate extracurricular activities and events to improve language skills and proficiency via direct teaching, pull-out groups, tutoring, and extra-curricular classes, events, clubs and camps such as drama, art, sports, reading, and other recreational activities.
+Volunteers teach oral and written English primarily in elementary schools.
+They co-organize and co-facilitate extracurricular activities and events to improve language skills and proficiency (direct teaching, pull-out groups, tutoring, and extracurricular classes, events, clubs, and camps such as drama, art, sports, reading, and other recreational activities).

 3) Learning Environment and Community

 Volunteers co-plan and co-facilitate activities that increase the ability of community members to support students’ access to learning.
-Activities include school fundraisers, contests, event planning, and home visits to involve parents in their children’s education and encourage parents to make time for continual learning.
+Activities include school fundraisers, contests, event planning, and home visits to involve parents in their children’s education and encourage parents to support continual learning.

-2) Organizing and facilitating school-led improvement projects related to library/learning center development and management
+2) Co-organizing and co-facilitating library/learning center development and management.

 COVID-19 Volunteer Activities